aukspot/dles/README.md

 - [Sumplete](https://sumplete.com/daily) - Delete numbers so that each row and column adds up to their target number.
 - [Tally Game](https://tally-game.com) - Partition the board of numbers such that each group sums to 10.
 - [Terraformation](https://puzzmallow.com/terraformation) - Fill in the hex grid planet with the correct terrains.
+- [Tile Knight](https://tileknight.com) - Clear every tile on the board without landing on an empty tile.
 - [xdle](https://zaratustra.itch.io/xdle) - Guess the number between 1 and 999, receiving math clues related to each guess.
 You have 6 guesses.
 - [Zebra Puzzles](https://www.zebrapuzzles.com) - A collection of 5 daily logic puzzles of increasing difficulty.